Why is Millbrook footbridge being replaced?

 Network Rail may at times need to work at night and require access to the site compound from 22:00hrs to 05:00hrs on week-nights.
 Throughout this period, you will see an increased presence of Network Rail operatives in the area.

-Residents living within a 500m radius of Millbrook Station will be given advanced notice of any night-work by Network Rail.
+Residents living within a 500m radius of Millbrook Station will be given advanced notice if any further night-works are required by Network Rail.

-Will I be able to access the footpath alongside the station?
+What is happening to the footpath alongside the Docks?

-Network Rail will not be providing a new link to the unadopted footpath, running alongside the railway and Dock boundary, from the new footbridge over the railway.
+The new footbridge does not provide a new link to the unadopted footpath, running alongside the railway and Dock boundary, from the station.

 How can I comment?